ben14132/ITN-finetuning/README.md

 # ITN-finetuning

+## Finetuning
-newllamafinetune includes the steps taken to finetune a llama 2 model to perform ITN tasks
+newllamafinetune.ipynb includes the steps taken to finetune a llama 2 model to perform ITN tasks